lingt-xyz/lingt-xyz.github.io/docs/research/TFLog.md

 #### TensorFlow does not support GPU

-For the TensorFlow has a version of 2.0 and above, by default, GPU is supported.
+For the TensorFlow 2.0 and above, by default, GPU is supported.
-When use `conda` to install, make sure choose `gpu` version.
+When use `conda` to install, make sure choose `gpu` build version.

 `$conda create -n tf220 python=3.7 anaconda ipykernel tensorflow=2.20=gpu_py37h1a511ff_0`